mialkin/docs/tools/vim.md

 Command | Explanation
 -|-
-hjkl | Keys for moving in command mode w | Go to the word end b | Go to the word begining
+hjkl | Keys for moving in command mode b | Go to begining of word w | Go to end of word
+^ | Go to begining of line
 $ | Go to end of line
-^ | Go to begining of line
+gg | Go to begining of document
+G | Go to end of document

 ## See also